-If you read my blog for some time you probably know I’m not a type of traveler who likes to plan everything, actually I think forgetting the map and getting lost in new place is the best part of exploring.
+If you read my blog for some time you probably know I’m not a type of traveler who likes to plan everything, actually I think forgetting the map and getting lost in a new place is the best part of exploring.
 As the hostel I was staying in Barcelona was close to the famous boulevard Las Ramblas I decided to visit it first, but as soon as I reached it I realized it’s definitely not a place for me.
-It was too busy and crowded by tourists, and to be honest running away from there was all I wanted to do.
+It was too busy and crowded with tourists, and to be honest, running away from there was all I wanted to do.

 I left the boulevard trying to not be trampled down and soon got into a maze of very narrow, winding streets that took me away from the river of people and traffic noise.
-I have been wandering around, admiring an amazing medieval architecture, diving deeper and deeper into this marvelous area full of so much I wouldn’t have expected to see, and soon I realized that I got lost in Barri Gotic, but instead of beeing worried about this fact I found my little trip even more exciting than before.
+I have been wandering around, admiring an amazing medieval architecture, diving deeper and deeper into this marvelous area full of so much I wouldn’t have expected to see, and soon I realized that I got lost in Barri Gotic, but instead of being worried about this fact I found my little trip even more exciting than before.

 I have been reading about this area so many times in ‘The Shadow of the Wind’ and other books of Carlos Ruiz Zafon and now I tried to remind some of the places that were mentioned therein.
 I wish I could find the Cemetery of the Forgotten Books which obviously didn’t happen, but I recognized some other spots like Carrer del Bisbe and the Cathedral of Santa Eulalia.